Gnayoah/SettingPro/README.md

 **1. Create a configuration**

-Please create a txt file on your server and create a configuration using the following format:
+Create a txt file create a configuration using the following format:

 ```sh
 <settingpro>